HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Approach

 \subsection{Hybrid Motion Inference}

 As illustrated in Fig.~\ref{fig:fig_3_network}, we adopt a hierarchical multi-stage motion inference scheme.
-It takes the sequential 2D pose estimation and motion inertia as input and generate 3D human motions in a weakly supervised manner without explicit 3D ground truth annotation.
-To tackle challenging motions, we divide the motion inference task into a series of cooperative subtasks inspired by \cite{TransPose2021}.
-Specifically, we introduce a limb tracker, a body tracker, a root tracker and a hybrid IK (inverse kinematics) solver, so as to model the hierarchical knowledge of articulated human body structure.
-For temporal motion state modeling in these subtasks, we propose a novel and efficient block design using light-weight Gated Recurrent Units (GRUs) with skip connection.
-Our key observation is that the layer close to the output is responsible for adding low-level details, while the skip connection enables easier identity function learning to retain more information from the input layer.
-Thus the low-level 2D and inertial features could be selected and passed to the output layer directly, which helps more accurate and detailed motion inference.
-Besides, our design with pure multiple GRUs allows the inference module to efficiently retain more hidden states corresponding to sufficient history information.
+It takes the sequential 2D pose estimation and motion inertia as input and predicts 3D human motions in a weakly supervised manner without explicit 3D ground truth annotation.
+To tackle challenging motions, we divide the motion inference task into a series of cooperative subtasks.
+Specifically, we introduce a limb tracker, a body tracker, a root tracker, and a hybrid IK (inverse kinematics) solver, so as to model the hierarchical knowledge of articulated human body structure.